thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 ## What are jQuery events?

 A few days ago, we learned how to use JavaScript to respond to user interaction like `click` events.
+For example:

 ```js
 var paragraphs = document.querySelectorAll('p');